New York City Department of Citywide Administrative Services

-The New York City Department of Citywide Administrative Services (DCAS) is a department of the New York City government tasked with recruiting, hiring, and training City employees, managing 55 public buildings, acquiring, selling, and leasing City property, purchasing over $1 billion in goods and services for City agencies, overseeing the greenest municipal vehicle fleet in the country, and leading the City's efforts to reduce carbon emissions from government operations among other things.
+The New York City Department of Citywide Administrative Services (DCAS) is a department of the New York City government tasked with recruiting, hiring, and training City employees, managing 56 public buildings, acquiring, selling, and leasing City property, purchasing over $1 billion in goods and services for City agencies, overseeing the greenest municipal vehicle fleet in the country, and leading the City's efforts to reduce carbon emissions from government operations among other things.

 History

 The New York City Department of Citywide Administrative Services was created in 1996 when Mayor Rudolph W. Giuliani merged the Department of General Services and the Department of Personnel.
-The Department of Citywide Administrative Services Law Enforcement special Officers was started in 1996 with approximately 10 special officers assigned to various DCAS facilities.
+The Department of Citywide Administrative Services Law Enforcement Special Officers was started in 1996 with approximately 10 special officers assigned to various DCAS facilities.

 Organization and Structure

-The department is administered and governed by the Commissioner, who is appointed by the mayor.
-The Commissioner once appointed, reports to the Deputy Mayor of Administration.
+The department is administered and governed by the commissioner, who is appointed by the mayor.
+The Commissioner once appointed, reports to the Deputy Mayor of Operations.
 The commissioner in turn appoints and oversees executive deputy commissioners who supervise the deputy commissioners for each line of service.
 DCAS is organized across 13 lines of service: